yugannkt/Jenkins_logs_blob_script/Readme.md

 # Jenkins Logs to Azure Blob Storage with Azure Key Vault

-This Python script automates the process of fetching Jenkins build logs and uploading them to Azure Blob Storage.
-It integrates with Azure Key Vault to securely retrieve necessary credentials (like Jenkins URL, API token, and Azure storage connection string) and uses Azure's `BlobServiceClient` for interaction with Azure Blob Storage.
+This Python script automates the process of fetching Jenkins build logs and uploading them to Azure Blob Storage and Uses Azure's `BlobServiceClient` for interaction with Azure Blob Storage.

 ## Features
 - **Fetch Jenkins Logs**: Retrieves logs from all Jenkins jobs and builds.
 - **Parallel Processing**: Uses `ThreadPoolExecutor` to fetch logs in parallel, enhancing performance.
 - **Azure Blob Storage**: Uploads logs to Azure Blob Storage with a timestamped naming convention.
-- **Secret Management**: Fetches credentials securely from Azure Key Vault.

 ---